-- Candidates must submit an electronic version of their dissertation via Inspera by 12 noon on Monday 22nd April.
-We will not need a hard-copy version of your dissertation. - Please give the file you are submitting your candidate number as its name.
+- Candidates must submit an electronic version of their dissertation via Inspera by 12 noon on Monday 28th April. will not need a hard-copy version of your dissertation. - The dissertation should be submitted as a .zip file, including the .pdf and .tex versions of the work.

+Any submissions missing a tex version will not be accepted for marking. - Please give the file you are submitting your candidate number as its name.
 You should not include any identifying information other than your candidate number. - Please note that it is essential that the electronic copy is submitted on time. - The electronic copy of your dissertation will be screened by Turnitin for plagiarism; further information about this may be found in the attached notice.
 You will be asked to confirm that you have read the notice and that you agree to your work being screened and used as described in the notice.